simonsan/sqlite-watcher/README.md

  similar to Room (Android) and Core Data (iOS).
 Additional features such as observable queries are not included, but can potentially be built using the provided types.

 The crate is agnostic over the implementation of the sqlite connection.
-An example implementation is provided for `rusqlite` which is enabled by default.
+Example implementation are provided for [`rusqlite`](https://crates.io/crates/rusqlite) and [`sqlx`](https://crates.io/crates/sqlx) which need to be enabled by the respectively named features.

  ## Basic example